Danack/RfcCodex/better_web_sapi.md

-# Better web sapi
+# Better web SAPI

 ## General idea

-Although it functions, the FPM sapi is not fantastic, and has a couple of major limitations, that make using PHP much more difficult than it needs to be.
+Although it functions, the FPM SAPI is not fantastic, and has a couple of major limitations, that make using PHP much more difficult than it needs to be.

 ## Details